-Successful Transitions from One Activity to Another for Individuals with ASD
+Successful Transitions from One Activity to Another for Autistic Individuals

 Transitioning from one activity to another is a part of life at home, work, school and in the community.
 Transitions involve stopping one activity and starting another or moving from one location to another one to begin something new.
 Studies have shown that up to 25% of the school day may be spent in transition activities such as changing classrooms, going outside for recess, lunchtime, putting items in lockers, or getting materials for a task.
 There are similarities in the workplace and at home such as moving from one task to another, attending meetings or social events, eating meals and leisure breaks.

-Without preparation or support for transitions, many people with ASD find them stressful or anxiety provoking.
+Without preparation or support for transitions, many autistic people find them stressful or anxiety provoking.
 Challenging behavior may happen at this time.

 Transitions are difficult because: